Bristol Bears: 2000s

 Before the start of the 2003–04 season Martin Haag and a week later Richard Hill joined as first team coach and head coach respectively.
 While the board were raising money to stabilise the club Haag and Hill implemented a 'three-year plan' to rebuild Bristol and put them back in the Premiership.
 They won National League One the following year and were promoted.

 The club's deal with Mitsubishi expired in July 2005, and the club started 2005–06 in the Premiership as Bristol RFC.
-Bristol elected to play two 2006–07 games at Ashton Gate, home of football side Bristol City.
+Bristol elected to play two 2006–07 Guinness Premiership games at Ashton Gate, home of football side Bristol City.
 The local derby against Bath and the game against Leicester were moved from the 11,750 capacity Memorial Stadium to Ashton Gate's 21,500 capacity to allow more fans the chance to watch the team.
 The precedent for this was established for a crucial relegation fixture against Bath in May 2003.
 Bristol finished third in the league, securing a Heineken Cup place for only the second time, and then reached the semi-finals of the play-offs, losing 26–14 at Leicester.
 Martin Haag was released as Bristol's forwards coach in June 2007 and replaced by John Brain.

 Bristol could not replicate the success of the previous season and ended the 2007–08 season in 9th place.
 They also failed to progress from their Heineken Cup group, despite a home win against Stade Français.
 The following season Bristol struggled, winning only two games, and were relegated from the premiership.
 Richard Hill stepped down as coach in February 2009, with two months and eight games of the season remaining.
 Paul Hull took over as Bristol's head coach.